NEBULIS-Lab/E-RECAP/README.md

    - Used for training pruning module in Stage 2

 4. **Training data** → `data/raw/dolly15k/` or `dolly15k/`
-   - Used for Stage 1 and Stage 2 training
+   - Dolly-15k dataset is used for Stage 1 (saliency computation) and Stage 2 (pruning module training)
    - Can use any HuggingFace-compatible dataset

 5. **Results** → `results/`